 - The path from Cars Land that passes Luigi’s Rollickin’ Roadsters

 While not all of these entrances were open when the land debuted, there is no longer any special access required to get into Avengers Campus.
 Guests can freely enter and exit just like any other land in the parks these days.

 Avengers Campus opened with two attractions – one old and one new.

 There have been details about a third attraction circulating since Avengers Campus was announced back at the D23 Expo in 2019.
-This E-Ticket attraction would have guests boarding a Quinjet flying over Wakanda and engaging in an epic battle with a variety of Avengers.
-Whether this attraction is now off the table post-reopening or merely delayed is currently unknown.
+Initially, the ride was described as an e-Ticket attraction that would have guests boarding a Quinjet flying over Wakanda and engaging in an epic battle with a variety of Avengers.

 WEB SLINGERS: A Spider-Man Adventure